whatrocks/blag/pages/my-new-old-apple-macintosh-se30-computer.md

 ActionRetro has a [great YouTube video](https://www.youtube.com/watch?v=Sann_7dwMDk) describing the same RAM/ROM setup.
 Honestly, I have no idea how to even leverage this RAM, but I had to have it.

-Also, my "computer guy" replaced the existing hard disk with a [SCSI2SD](http://www.codesrc.com/mediawiki/index.php/SCSI2SD), installing System 7 and even System 8 along with the original System 6 on the SD card.
+Also, my "computer guy" replaced the existing hard disk with a [SCSI2SD](http://www.codesrc.com/mediawiki/index.php/SCSI2SD), installing System 7 and even Mac OS 8.1 along with the original System 6 on the SD card.
 There are also other options for this like [BlueSCSI](https://scsi.blue/) or the [FloppyEmu](https://www.bigmessowires.com/floppy-emu/).
 My guy was familiar with SCSI2SD, so we went with this approach.
 I'm happy.
 The only thing I'm slightly concerned about is what happens if the SD card just randomly dies (like has happened on several of my Raspberry Pi's), cause I'd have to open up the case to fix it, I think.
 I'm thinking that I might grab a FloppyEmu as a back-up.

 Switching between the OS versions is super easy.
 There's a shortcut to called System Picker - and I just pick a system and then restart and boom, I'm in the selected OS.
-System 8 takes a bit longer to load than the others, but that's probably cause it was never supposed to work on this machine in the first place, which is cool.
+Mac OS 8.1 takes a bit longer to load than the others, but that's probably cause it was never supposed to work on this machine in the first place, which is cool.

-Finally, my guy left me a little Welcome note (written in SimpleText) on the desktop with some tips, like how to set the correct date in the Control Panel now that the battery's gone, as well as how to enable 24-bit addressing to make use of the 128 MB RAM.
+Finally, my guy left me a little Welcome note (written in SimpleText) on the desktop with some tips, like how to set the correct date in the Control Panel now that the battery's gone, as well as how to enable 32-bit addressing to make use of the 128 MB RAM (as 24-bit addressing has a 16 MB limit).

 This was all-around fantastic customer service, facilitated via shared nerdy interests on the Internet.